SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 -----------------
 # VPC Endpoint
-Allows traffic between your VPC and the other service to not leave the Amazon network.
-It's a private connection between your VPC to supported AWS services a
+Allows traffic between your VPC and the other service to *not leave* the Amazon network.
+It's a *private connection* between your VPC to supported AWS services and VPC endpoint services (powered by PrivateLink).
+No internet gateway, NAT device, VPN connection or AWS Direct Connect connection required!
+A public IP address is not required either!

+Endpoints are *virtual devices*.

+Benefits:
+* Redundant
+* Highly available
+* No availability risks
+* No bandwidth constraints

+Two Types of VPC Endpoints:
+* Interface
+  * Endpoints support many services
+* Gateway
+  * Endpoints support only S3 and DynamoDB

+### How to Build One
+See A Cloud Guru's AWS Certified Solutions Architect, Chapter 7.12 for a demo, which starts about 1/2 way through the chapter.

 -----------------
 # Learning Moments